S-Datt/CulturaX/README.md

     Multi-user Chat History:  Each user would have their own persistent chat history.
 This would allow a user to come back later and see their past conversations.

+    Multi-Model Integration: Explore integrating other models or APIs to expand the chatbot's domain expertise

 🔒 Privacy Considerations

     User Data Protection: CulturaX is designed to prioritize user privacy by minimizing data collection.
 Personal information is not stored unless explicitly required for functionality, and users are informed about any data usage.